US communicating with Israel at ‘the highest levels’ about protecting Gaza civilians but quiet on expanding war | CNN Politics

-The United States is communicating to the Israeli government “at the highest levels” the importance of protecting civilian lives in Gaza, the top US national security adviser said Sunday, even as he repeatedly declined to say whether Israel was going about its war the right way.
+The United States is communicating to the Israeli government “at the highest levels” the importance of protecting civilian lives in Gaza, US national security adviser Jake Sullivan said Sunday, even as he repeatedly declined to say whether Israel was going about its war the right way.

+“They’re the ones making decisions, they’re the ones conducting the operations,” Sullivan told CNN’s Jake Tapper on “State of the Union,” declining to openly criticize any aspect of the new military effort.

-Speaking to CNN’s Jake Tapper on “State of the Union,” Jake Sullivan said President Joe Biden would speak later Sunday with Israeli Prime Minister Benjamin Netanyahu – their first known conversation since Israel expanded its ground invasion – and would reiterate the importance of distinguishing terrorists from civilians as Israel conducts its operation.
+President Joe Biden spoke with Israeli Prime Minister Benjamin Netanyahu later Sunday – their first known conversation since Israel expanded its ground operations – about the need for the continued flow of aid into Gaza and stressed the importance of protecting civilians lives, according to the White House.

+Biden reiterated his support for Israel to defend itself but said the country needs to do so “in a manner consistent with international humanitarian law that prioritizes the protection of civilians,” according to the White House.
+He also called for significantly increasing the flow of humanitarian assistance into Gaza and discussed efforts to locate hostages held by Hamas.

+The US applied pressure on Israel to restore connectivity in Gaza after phone and internet service were badly disrupted late last week, according to a senior US official.

+Speaking to MSNBC on Sunday, Sullivan underscored the importance of communications networks in Gaza, saying, “We do feel strongly that the restoration of that communications was a critical thing.”

+“Because aid workers need to be able to communicate, civilians need to be able to communicate, and of course, journalists need to be able to document what is happening in Gaza to report it to the wider world,” he said.

 The assault on Gaza has left thousands of Palestinian civilians dead and worsened the humanitarian crisis in the enclave.
-Aid has been slow to enter and civilians, including hundreds of Americans, have been unable to leave.
-While some aid has made its way to Gaza, humanitarian workers say it are a fraction of what’s required for the 2.2 million people crammed into Gaza under a blockade imposed by Israel and Egypt.
+Aid has been slow to enter, and civilians, including hundreds of Americans, have been unable to leave.
+While some aid has made its way to Gaza, humanitarian workers say it’s a fraction of what’s required for the 2.2 million people crammed into Gaza under a blockade imposed by Israel and Egypt.

 More than 200 hundred hostages also remain held by Hamas on the strip, according to officials, and securing their release could be complicated by the expanded operation.

-But Sullivan did indicate that tougher conversations were being held behind the scenes between senior US and Israeli officials — including Biden and Netanyahu — about the scope and intent of Israel’s going into Gaza.
+But Sullivan did indicate that tougher conversations were being held behind the scenes between senior US and Israeli officials — including Biden and Netanyahu — about the scope and intent of Israel’s military efforts in Gaza.

 “We have had numerous conversations – from the prime minister and the president on down, and certainly among military leaders and their counterparts – about Israeli military objectives and about the steps that they have taken and intend to take to achieve those objectives,” he said.